 How to share files with Nearby Share: Google's AirDrop

-Google finally makes it easier to transfer files and data between Android and Windows with Nearby Share, a proximity-sharing feature similar to Apple's prominent AirDop that is now available for PC.
+Google finally makes it easier to transfer files and data between Android and Windows with Nearby Share, a proximity-sharing feature similar to Apple's prominent AirDop now available for PCs.
 Read this article to find out how it works.

 One of the advantages that Apple's users enjoy is the well-established communication between their devices thanks to the AirDrop function, which allows users to quickly send and receive photos, videos, documents, geographical positions, or other content wirelessly between several devices.